 The dream of obtaining a PhD is still in progress.
-After applying to eighteen different graduate programs (six rounds of applications) in an eight-year stretch, she is very excited to be engaged as a full-time student in the MSc studies in Palaeoanthropology and Palaeolithic Archaeology at the University College of London this September.
+After applying to eighteen different graduate programs (six rounds of applications) in an eight-year stretch, she is very excited to be engaged as a full-time student in the MSc studies in Palaeoanthropology and Palaeolithic Archaeology at the University College of London.

 Other Random Facts

 Sarah has a music minor, and played cello in BYU’s symphony orchestra for three years.
 She participated in a NASA BEST Student Multimedia Internship (through UMBC) where she collaborated long-distance with a student team as part of a STEM project in 2008 (that’s a mouthful, isn’t it?).
 Her job was to create background music for short informational clips about NASA’s plans to return to the moon.
 She is not sure what happened to those clips, unfortunately…but she got paid to make cool organized sounds on her computer.

 Sarah is also a member of the Church of Jesus Christ of Latter Day Saints.
 She loves visiting LDS temples, family history research, discussing the Gospel of Jesus Christ, and serving in her volunteer assignments a in her local congregation.
 To learn more about the LDS faith, check out mormon.org or LDS.org.